0marRagab/microwave-oven-project-_-embedded-team/README.md

-Introduction to Embedded Systems-Micriwove Oven Controller Sysytem Project By Using TIVA C - ARM Cortex M processor
+Introduction to Embedded Systems-Micriwove Oven Controller Sysytem Project By Using TIVA C - ARM Cortex M processor the project is simulating a microwave device using some components like (LCd,keypad,bush buttons,buzzer &leds)to simulate microwave in different modes(cooking,stopped,paused,and finished )

 This project is Done by Group of 8 members of CSE and ECE departements at Faculty of Engineering Ain Shams Univeristy.